Are you struggling to bring in a steady stream of high-converting organic traffic?

 As effective as this headline is, I'd be lying if I said it didn't make me chuckle:

-Even with the dullest subject matter on Earth, this title manages to make it juicy.
-It's as if these lawn mowers were previously a secret weapon of all grass enthusiasts but now they've finally been revealed for you.
+This is one the dullest subjects on the planet and the title tag manages to make it interesting.
+It's as if lawn mowers are some type of secret weapon for grass enthusiasts, but now they've finally been revealed for you.

 Check out that description, too.
 Simply Additions has managed to make something sexy and scandalous out of the a pedestrian garden upkeep tool.